 All of this is done automatically, even before a human sees any resumes.
 To get to a human, applicants must be vigilant in making sure that the language in their resume and job application contains the kind of words that will trigger a positive response from the initial scan.

 As an education professional seeking a school administrator position, the competition will be quite intense, and you will be expected to be at your best to secure the job.
 The Applicant Tracking System (ATS) software will scrutinize your educational leadership resume or CV curriculum vitae and determine if it is good enough to earn you further review by the hiring committee.

 For this reason, many potential school principals hire the services of professional resume writers.
-An academic resume writing has in-depth experience on how to properly use keywords and can produce a resume that will both pass an internet screening and impress a potential hiring manager.
+An academic resume writing has in-depth experience in using keywords properly and can produce a resume that will pass an internet screening and impress a potential hiring manager.